Best Coffee Bean Storage

 The Airscape, it’s sole purpose on this planet is to put an end to stale coffee.
 Its innovative and patented plunger lid is designed to lock out all air and humidity.
 Like the Coffee Gator, it also has a valve that ensures CO2 can escape whilst oxygen stays out, again protecting the flavour and freshness of your coffee.
 This container is simple yet effective, allowing airless coffee (or food) storage.
 It has a very useful clear lid which allows you to either see what’s inside (if using for food storage now and again) or to see how much coffee you have left which is of course very important, nothing worse than opening your coffee container and realising there is none left.
 The Airscape is made from 18/8 stainless steel, is BPA-free and has a sleek enamel paint finish that comes in a range of colours catering to all your style needs.
 It is a perfect, compact size ensuring it’ll fit nicely into one of your kitchen cupboards or in the utility room.
 It holds about 250 grams of whole coffee beans.

-Airscape Stainless Steel Coffee Canister | Food Storage Container | Patented Airtight Lid | Push Out Excess Air Preserve Food Freshness (Small, Obsidian)
+Planetary Design Airscape Stainless Steel Coffee Canister | Food Storage Container | US Patented Airtight Lid | Push Out Excess Air Preserve Food Freshness (Small, Obsidian)

-• Sound of Fresh - Airscape lid removes all air in the canister creating airless food storage; extends the life of coffee, tea, flour, sugar, cereal, cookies, seeds, herbs, nuts, pet food or any perishable goods.
+• SOUND OF FRESH - Airscape lid removes all air in the canister creating airless food storage; extends the life of coffee, tea, flour, sugar, cereal, cookies, seeds, herbs, nuts, pet food or any perishable goods.
 The “swoosh” sound lets you know it’s working

-• Coffee Connoisseur - Proper storage to preserve the integrity and quality of the whole coffee bean, extending the coffees' body & flavor profile for an exquisitely crafted cup of artisan brew.
+• COFFEE CONNOISSEUR - Proper storage to preserve the integrity and quality of the whole coffee bean, extending the coffees' body & flavor profile for an exquisitely crafted cup of artisan brew.
 Resists staining & odor transfer

-• Quality Counts - Airscape Coffee & Food Storage Canister made from 18/8 restaurant-grade stainless steel, BPA-Free components with an enamel paint finish.
+• QUALITY COUNTS - Airscape Coffee & Food Storage Canister made from 18/8 restaurant-grade stainless steel, BPA-Free components with an enamel paint finish.
 Multiple colors available to add a pop of color to your kitchen.
 Hand-wash only

-• Sturdy & Stackable - A perfect size for your kitchen counter or easy to stack for compact storage in the pantry.
+• STURDY & STACKABLE - A perfect size for your kitchen counter or easy to stack for compact storage in the pantry.
 Medium holds approx. 1 lb (500 g) of whole bean coffee [dimensions 5"w x 7"h]; Small holds approx. 1/2 lb (250 g) of whole bean coffee [dimensions 5"w x 4"h]

 1. Hokeki Stainless Steel Container